Small town in Normandy attracts record visits on Wikipedia

 Solid digital strategy

-Ranking by Wikipedia page visits is more important than it might first appear, the agency states, with many towns now turning their tourism efforts towards building a solid digital strategy.
-For many, the Wikipedia page of a certain place is often its first point of contact with internet users.
+Ranking by Wikipedia page visits is more important than it might first appear, says the strategy and rural territory agency Nouvelles Marges, which organised the ranking, with many towns now turning their tourism efforts towards building a solid digital strategy.
+For many, the Wikipedia page of a place is often its first point of contact with internet users.

 Nouvelle Marges reviewed the Wikipedia pages of 1,600 small French towns over a two-year period to create its ranking of those that attract the most interest, relative to their number of inhabitants.

-It found that the Wikipedia pages of the small towns analysed were consulted on average 6.4 times for each inhabitant, compared with 2.5 times for each inhabitant of the 22 larger cities.
+It found that the pages of the small towns analysed were consulted on average 6.4 times for each inhabitant, compared with 2.5 times for each resident of the 22 larger cities.

 This shows a growing need for good-quality information about small towns in France, the agency said.